Bird Care Suggestions: Monitoring Your Bird’s Droppings

 Evaluation of bird droppings is quite important when it comes to bird care and it’s a simple method for monitoring your bird’s health.
 Use paper towels, newspaper, or other smooth surfaces to line your bird’s cage so that the number, volume, color and consistency of the droppings’ components can be noted daily.

 Feces can differ somewhat in color and consistency.
-Diets with high seed content usually produce dark green or black feces.
-Formulated diets create soft, brown feces.
+The green part of your bird’s droppings should be well formed and not excessively watery.
+Occasionally dyes in pelleted foods or certain fruits like berries may cause temporary red or other discoloration in your bird’s stool-check several droppings before becoming alarmed to see if this continues.
 Urine is usually a clear liquid.
 Also, urates which are a creamy white waste from the kidney, are often suspended in the urine or wrapped around the feces.

 A sick bird might exhibit the following when it comes to their droppings: